 Tell your client’s story the right way, and you’ll have a compelling marketing video that’s easy to share on Facebook and other social media, or with potential clients.

-Join us at the Animoto Challenge Facebook Group to share your video.
+Want feedback on your client interview?
+Join us in the Animoto Social Video Marketing Community to share your video.